Henry Garnet: Trial

 Sir Edward Coke accused Garnet of involvement in every treason since 1586.

 Garnet's trial took place on Friday 28 March 1606.
 He was taken to the Guildhall by closed coach; an unusual method, considering prisoners were usually walked to trial, though the authorities may have had some concern about support from a sympathetic crowd.
 The trial began at about 9:30 am and lasted all day.
 In attendance were King James (hidden from public view) and several courtiers including Lady Arbella Stuart and Catherine Howard, Countess of Suffolk.
 Garnet was introduced with his various aliases, which included "Whalley, otherwise Darcy, otherwise Roberts, otherwise Farmer, otherwise Philips".
-He was accused of having conspired with Catesby on 9 June 1605 to kill the king, his son, and to "alter and subvert the government of the kingdom and the true worship of God established in England".
+He was accused of having conspired with Catesby on 9 June 1605 to kill the king and his son, and to "alter and subvert the government of the kingdom and the true worship of God established in England".
 He was also accused of having conspired with several others to blow up the House of Lords with gunpowder.
 He pleaded "not guilty".

 Speaking for the government, Edward Coke accused him of involvement in every treason since 1586, the year he returned to England.
 According to Coke, the provincial superior was involved in the Main and Bye Plots of 1603.
 He had sent Edmund Baynham to Rome to gain papal approval for the 1605 plot, and while at Coughton in November, had prayed "for the success of the great action".
 Coke called Garnet "a doctor of five Ds, namely, of dissimulation, of deposing of princes, of disposing of kingdoms, of daunting and deterring of subjects, and of destruction".
 His supposed inappropriate relationship with Anne Vaux was mentioned, but his adherence to the doctrine of equivocation proved extremely damaging.

 Francis Tresham's deathbed letter, which claimed that Garnet had played no part in the so-called Spanish Treason, was read aloud.
 Tresham claimed not to have seen Garnet "for fifteen or sixteen years before", despite government evidence that the two had met more recently.
 Garnet had not seen the letter and did not know that it referred to events before 1602, not 1605.
 He was unable to explain it, except by saying "it may be, my Lord, that he meant to equivocate."